 GenCyber: Cybersecurity Workshop for High School Teachers

 The workshop will introduce cybersecurity concepts as well as resources and methods to facilitate integration of the cybersecurity material into the high school curricula or after-school activities.
 By the end of the workshop, each participant will develop at least two lesson plans that integrate cybersecurity concepts into their curricula or after-school activities.

 There is NO COST to apply for this program, and participants will receive a flat-rate stipend.

 - Provide a professional development opportunity for high school teachers to become familiar with fundamental concepts and diverse topic areas in cybersecurity, as well as with cybersecurity education and career opportunities.

 - Provide an opportunity for high school teachers to develop new courses and activities to attract high school students to cybersecurity

-- Establish and nurture a community of high school teachers that can serve as effective mentors and advisors to students interested in the field, and thus build a pipeline for high school students into cybersecurity programs.
+- Establish and nurture a community of high school teachers that can serve as effective educators, mentors, and advisors to students interested in the field, and thus build a pipeline for high school students into cybersecurity programs.